 MAK 1 is assumed to be part of the wider South Western Pacific Ocean stock.
 However, there is no stock assessment for this wider stock.
-The results below are from indicator analyses of the New Zealand component of that stock only. but the assessment below relates only to the New Zealand component of that stock.
+The results below are from indicator analyses of the New Zealand component of that stock only.

 Stock Status

 Year of Most Recent

 Assessment 2014

 Assessment Runs Presented Indictor analyses for NZ EEZ only

 Reference Points Target: Not established

 Soft Limit: Not established but HSS default of 20% $SB_0$

 assumed

-Hard Limit: Not established but HSS default of 10% $SB_0$
+Hard Limit: Not established but HSS default of 10% SB 0

 assumed

 Overfishing threshold: $F{MSY}$

 Status in relation to Target Unknown

 Status in relation to Limits Unknown

 Status in relation to Overfishing Unknown